lodeguns/FuzzyAdaptiveBinarization/README.md

 In the following links the optimized implementations of the FLAT algorithms and the associated benchmarks with Google Colab .

+### The theta-dataset and gamma-dataset with GT
+The respective datasets are in the named subfolders.
+Please, refeer to the paper for more details and citations.

 **Licence**